Filtered formal groups, Cartier duality, and derived algebraic geometry: Ghat -Hochschild homology

-\begin{rem} In characteristic zero, all one-dimensional formal groups are equivalent to the additive formal group $\widehat{\GG_a}$, via an equivalence with its tangent Lie algebra.
-In particular the above filtration splits canonically, one one obtains an equivalence of derived schemes
+\begin{rem} In characteristic zero, all $1$-dimensional formal groups are equivalent to the additive formal group $\widehat{\GG_a}$, via an equivalence with its tangent Lie algebra.
+In particular, the above filtration splits canonically; one obtains an equivalence of derived schemes

 \end{rem}